 After a brief paddling intro, we launch from the small, mucky beach.
 She leads us across the lake, stopping a couple of times for a geology lesson.
 Most of the rocks here are granite and valley spring gneiss, a type of rock named for the German word for sparkly.

 We stop and watch kids jump off high rocks—which I’m sure look even higher from the top.
 I’m happy to stay in my kayak.
 Then we paddle to the turnaround point at the Devil’s Waterhole.
-Early settlers came to this natural hot springs to bathe.
+Early settlers came to these natural hot springs to bathe.
 Being a bit short on science, they figured the hot water must be courtesy of the devil.
 Hence, the name.

 Since Jasmine’s trips are part of the park’s interpretive programs, they’re a steal at three measly dollars.
 Or you can rent a kayak from the park store for $15 an hour.
 They also rent foot-powered pedal boats that are pretty and sparkly, but Jasmine said they’re slower than kayaks and it takes serious leg effort to make them go.